-“Yes,” I say expecting my mother.
+“Yes,” I say, expecting my mother.
 The door pushes slowly open, uncertain.
 I see the thick dark waves of her hair before I see her face.
 Why is Anna here so early?

 I look at the clock on the wall.
-Three hours have passed and I did not realize it.
+Three hours have passed, and I didn’t realize it.
 This causes a chill to go through my body.

-It doesn’t matter, she is here now.
+It doesn’t matter.
+She’s here now.
 I have a chance to make something right.
 This is the reason I woke up (the first time?) in a good mood.

-“Hey,” she says forcing a smile.
+“Hey,” she says, forcing a smile.

-I smile at her as I try to regain my bearings.
+I return her smile, as I try to regain my bearings.
 I want her to feel comfortable.
 This may be the last time I see her.
-I try to raise my right hand to gesture toward Deathwatch but it won’t move.
+I try to raise my right hand to gesture toward Deathwatch, but it won’t move.

 Did I have a stroke?
 Am I still having a stroke?
 I take a deep breath.
 This sort of thing was expected.

 Anna looks uncomfortably around the room.

 “Please sit down,” I say a bit too forceful.
 I am afraid she will come up with an excuse to bolt from the room.
-After all she is the one who left me after I fell ill.
-I don’t want her to leave because there are so many important things I must say to her.
+After all, she’s the one who left me after I fell ill.
+I don’t want her to leave now because there are so many important things I must say to her.
 I know she feels guilty.
 After several sessions with Julia, I have been able to see some things from Anna’s perspective.
 I need to tell Anna that I forgive her.

 “Please… sit down,” I say again.

 She looks at the chair as if making a decision.
 We both silently wait for her to make up her mind.
-She sits down and looks at me.
-“I missed you,” She says.
+She sits and looks at me.
+“I missed you.”

 Her eyes are kind.
 She has always been kind.
 I have not always appreciated her.
 Perhaps I have never really appreciated her, until now.